-For purposes of this policy, the term "relationships" shall mean and include the following:
+For purposes of this Rule, the term "relationships" shall mean and include the following:

-- A. Family, as defined in the university policy manual, i.e., legal spouse, domestic partner, parent (including in-laws, adoptive, step or surrogate), child, brother (including half, step and in-law), sister (including half, step and in-law), grandparent, grandchild, legal guardian.
-The term "family" shall also include the legal spouses of any of the individuals named above.; - B. Close personal friends;

-C. Business partners and corporate professional associates
+- A. Family, as defined by NMSU, i.e., legal spouse, domestic partner, parent (including in-laws, adoptive, step or surrogate), child, brother (including half, step and in-law), sister (including half, step and in-law), grandparent, grandchild, legal guardian.
+The term "family" shall also include the legal spouses of any of the individuals named above. - B. Close personal friends; - C. Business partners and corporate professional associates